-The brown skua, also known as the Antarctic skua, can best be described as an avian pirate.
+The South polar skua can best be described as an avian pirate.
 These birds are very mischievous, cheeky and opportunistic and will seize almost anything – one once tried to seize my 10 kg camera bag while it was on the ground.

-The bain of every mother penguin – the skuas favourite feeding grounds are the numerous penguin colonies, where they easily snatch unhatched eggs and newborn chicks.
+The skuas favourite feeding grounds are the numerous penguin colonies, where they easily snatch unhatched eggs and new-born chicks.

 An omnivore and an opportunistic feeder, despite their name the diet of the Kelp Gull is not limited to kelp but also includes live Right Whales.
 Yes – the gull has been observed using its beck to peck down several centimetres into the skin and blubber, often leaving the whales with large open sores.
 Nasty!